-Sky Stage is transforming 59 South Carroll Street, a boarded building in the heart of Frederick’s downtown historic district, into a center for arts and culture.
+Sky Stage has transformed 59 South Carroll Street, a boarded building in the heart of Frederick’s downtown historic district, into a center for arts and culture.
 This pre-Revolutionary War building was damaged by a major fire in 2010 and has no roof.
-Now, the plywood boards on the doors and windows will be removed to reveal an interactive community art space.
-Sky Stage will offer free arts and cultural activities for children and adults including drama, music, children’s story time, art classes, folklore, history, naturalists and film.
+Now, the plywood boards on the doors and windows have been removed to reveal a green public art installation and interactive community art space.
+Sky Stage offers free and low-cost arts and cultural activities for children and adults including drama, music, children’s story time, art classes, folklore, history, naturalists and film.
 To learn more, please visit skystagefrederick.com.

 The spirit of creativity and ingenuity has been at the heart of Frederick from its earliest beginnings until today.
 A new public art project in the Fall of 2012 captured the important role arts play in the community through the placement of Pink Ribbons sculptures with an array of artistic interpretations by local artists.